 Migrating data across multiple cloud platforms is a business decision that affects everything from compliance requirements to monthly cloud bills.
 Get it wrong, and you’re looking at duplicate storage costs, security vulnerabilities, and frustrated teams working with outdated information.

-What You’ll Learn Understand multi-cloud migration fundamentals including the differences between single, hybrid, and multi-cloud approaches to make informed infrastructure decisions Discover 8 proven benefits from cost optimization and disaster recovery to performance gains and vendor independence that justify multi-cloud strategies Follow a 12-step strategic framework covering assessment, planning, execution, and monitoring to migrate workloads across AWS, Azure, and Google Cloud safely Learn how automation accelerators can reduce migration time by 80%, cut costs by 60-70%, and minimize business disruption during cloud transitions What is Multi-cloud Data Migration?
-Multi-cloud data migration is the process of moving applications, databases, and workloads between different cloud service providers.
-Think of it as transferring your business operations from one platform to another, or splitting them across several platforms like AWS, Microsoft Azure , and Google Cloud Platform.
+What You’ll Learn Understand multi-cloud migration fundamentals, including the differences between single, hybrid, and multi-cloud approaches, to make informed infrastructure decisions Discover 8 proven benefits from cost optimization and disaster recovery to performance gains and vendor independence that justify multi-cloud strategies Follow a 12-step strategic framework covering assessment, planning, execution, and monitoring to migrate workloads across AWS, Azure, and Google Cloud safely Learn how automation accelerators can reduce migration time by 80%, cut costs by 60-70%, and minimize business disruption during cloud transitions

 Here’s a Real-World Example Picture a retail company that stores customer data on Azure, runs its e-commerce platform on AWS, and uses Google Cloud for analyzing shopping patterns.
 When these systems need to share information, that’s multi-cloud data migration happening in real time.
-The inventory system on AWS pulls customer purchase history from Azure, while the marketing team uses analytics from Google Cloud to plan their next campaign.
+The inventory system on AWS pulls customer purchase history from Azure, while the marketing team uses Google Cloud analytics to plan their next campaign.

 Multi-cloud vs Hybrid Cloud vs Single Cloud Understanding the differences between these approaches helps you choose the right strategy for your business.